 The room has changed almost beyond recognition.
 Just the basic structure of the space rings true, along with a few of the original wooden beams.
 Nevertheless, it was another wonderful movie location ticked off my list.

 “I always worry I’ll go too far.
 You know, in the heat of the moment”.

 “Well… how far do you think too far would be then?”

 Exterior shots of The Jolly Boatman actually took place further along the road at the magnificent King’s Arms.
 This 35 bedroom boutique hotel dates back to the 1400s and features a popular restaurant and pub.

 Finally, take a look at the striking Market Hall, a grade II listed structure built by the noted politician and lawyer Sir William Drake in 1682.
 Drake envisioned it as a covered market and meeting hall for the local council and traders’ guilds.

 On that day in 2019 the hall was hosting an antique market.
-About half a dozen stall owners with a fascinating array of old furniture, jewellery, paintings, kitchenware and general bric-a-brac.
+There were about half a dozen stall owners, with a fascinating array of old furniture, jewellery, paintings, kitchenware and general bric-a-brac.

 As I explored, there were several enchanting details to pick out.
 Such as the Drake family arms on the south wall and a grand, stone north wall plaque detailing key historical events and enlightening trivia.
 For example, I never knew that Oliver Cromwell’s wife Elizabeth lived in the town for a period during the 1650s.

 I’m sure I’ll be back to Old Amersham one day.
 If only to show Sladja where I grew up and to tie up a few loose ends, such as Amersham Museum and The Martyr’s Memorial.
-If and when I do make it back in between more global adventures, I’ll be sure to keep you updated.
+If and when I do make it back, in between more global adventures, I’ll be sure to keep you posted.